Here you can find out how to get treatment for hearing loss and tinnitus. If you are a provider you can visit our hearing services for providers page.

 Exceptional circumstances hearing aids

-If your hearing provider believes your hearing needs are exceptional and cannot be met by the HSP they can submit a request to us for assistance.
+If your hearing provider believes your hearing needs are exceptional and cannot be met by the HSP they can email Health.Approval [at] dva.gov.au with the request and any supporting documentation to us for assistance.

 We will review the request, and work with your provider to make sure all options are available to you.